GitEic-Bhavin/Training_and_UpSkill/AWS_CloudOps/README.md

 ![alt text](clambda.png)

-4. Make code for create random msg and send to SQS.

-5. To Execute this script every minute by Lambda
+4. To Execute this lambda every minute by Lambda

   - In the Lambda console, click Add trigger.